← Back to Mandelscope

 Working Implementation

 Here's a complete, minimal implementation in JavaScript using a 2D canvas.
-This code draws a simple two-color Mandelbrot set with no additional features.
+This code draws a simple two-colour Mandelbrot set with no additional features.

 600×450 pixels, 100 iterations per point